Driving Under the Influence (DUI)

-STEP 3: HIRE AN EXPERIENCED CRIMINAL DEFENSE ATTORNEY
+STEP 3: HIRE AN EXPERIENCED DUI DEFENSE ATTORNEY

-Don’t underestimate the power of an attorney in your case.
+Don’t underestimate the power of a DUI defense attorney in your case.
 People without any legal experience who decide to do it all on their own usually miss opportunities and jeopardize their case.

-Los Angeles DUI attorney Don Hammond has the same DUI investigation training that the police have, including Field Sobriety Test training, and he has all of the standardized training manuals for DUI and drug related police training.
+Los Angeles DUI attorney Don Hammond has the same DUI investigation training that the police have, including Field Sobriety Test training, and he has all of the standardized training manuals for DUI defense and drug related police training.
 He works with a team of experts, including criminalists, investigators, former crime lab supervisors, and toxicologists, to determine the appropriate defense in each case.
-With experience in over 100 criminal defense cases, Don can spot the issues and ensure that your rights are protected.
+With experience (as criminal defense services provider) in over 100 criminal defense cases, Don can spot the issues and ensure that your rights are protected.

 STEP 4: GET A STAY & A HEARING